 Times have changed.
 While that routine made for predictability and security in the classroom, it wasn’t doing much for the students’ reading.
 And frankly, it was not reading best practices.

 Please understand that it was not that she used a basal, as you can use a basal and implement reading best practices.
 Reading best practices involve exposing children to a wide range of texts, something basals do very well.
 However, it takes more than that.
 Students need to have choices of their own reading materials (beyond just SSR or DEAR), need to be taught strategies that are modeled by the teacher (and applied in their own texts they chose), and need to collaborate with much discussion about books.
 Students need to be involved in higher-order thinking processes, need to write more in relation to their reading, and need to be reading texts at their level.

-With basals the student’s success is based on that score of the selection text – but really reading is so much more involved than that!
+With basals, the student’s success is based on that score of the selected text – but really reading is so much more involved than that!
 Their success of a reading program is based on the student’s reading habits, attitudes, and comprehension.